-4.1 What are the major issues impacting the timetable for transactions in your jurisdiction, including competition and other regulatory approval requirements, disclosure obligations and financing issues?
+4.1 What are the major issues impacting the timetable for transactions in your jurisdiction, including antitrust and other regulatory approval requirements, disclosure obligations and financing issues?

-The timing for transactions is largely affected by regulatory approvals (mainly competition and sector-specific approvals) and the preparation of financials (particularly given the prevalence of locked-box-pricing mechanisms in PE transactions).
+The timing for transactions is largely affected by regulatory approvals, mainly competition or other sector-specific approvals.
+For instance, a number of PE funds have invested in regulated financial services (including insurance) companies in the last 12 months which have been subject to the prior approval of the Central Bank of Ireland - see further question 10.2.
+The time required to prepare suitable financial statements (particularly given the prevalence of locked-box-pricing mechanisms in PE transactions) can also impact significantly on timing.